ardatan/graphql-tools/website/docs/mocking.md

 });
 ```

-Given an instance of GraphQLSchema and a mock object, `addMocksToSchema` modifies the schema in place to return mock data for any valid query that is sent to the server.
+Given an instance of GraphQLSchema and a mock object, `addMocksToSchema` returns a new schema that can return mock data for any valid query that is sent to the server.
 If `mocks` is not passed, the defaults will be used for each of the scalar types.
 If `preserveResolvers` is set to `true`, existing resolvers will not be overwritten to provide mock data.
 This can be used to mock some parts of the server and not others.

 ### MockList